Pakistan Atomic Energy Commission: Research and education

 Since its establishment in 1956, the PAEC has provided a conspicuous example of the benefits of atomic age technologies for the advancement of agriculture, engineering, biology, and medicine.
 In 1960, the PAEC established its first nuclear medicine centre for cancer treatment at the Jinnah Medical College of the University of Karachi; the second Medical Isotope Institute was established at the Mayo Hospital of the King Edward Medical University, Lahore.
 Physicians and medical researchers were provided with facilities for cancer diagnosis and treatment by the PAEC's funding.

 In 1960, the PAEC established its regional atomic research centre in Lahore, and a metallurgy centre in Karachi in 1963.
 Another energy centre was located in Dhaka where many scientists were educated.
 In 1967, the PAEC founded the Institute of Engineering and Applied Sciences which became one of the primary technical universities of the country.
 Many of the PAEC's scientists and engineers served in its faculty.
 The PAEC supports its university-level physics program at the Government College University, Lahore where it awards fellowships to the students.
 The PAEC continues to promotes its program as "peaceful uses of atomic energy commenced for the benefit the scientific community as well as public."

 About its promotion of education, senior scientist, Ishfaq Ahmad quoted: "the PAEC was responsible to send more than 600 scientists to the abroad.
 As of present, PAEC maintains its prestigious image, and is now noted as one of the largest science and technology institution of the country.
 The PAEC supports research activities and learning programs at the International Centre for Theoretical Physics (ICTP), of which PAEC is also its organizer.
 Since 1974, the PAEC has been a key organizer and sponsor of the International Nathiagali Summer College on Physics and Contemporary Needs conference each year where scientists from all over the world are delegated to the country.
 The Summer College disseminates the knowledge of advancements in physics, chemistry, biology, astronomy, mathematics, computer science, logic, and philosophy.

 As the emphasis shifted towards concerns for national security interests, the PAEC's important projects were also initiated in this area.
 Many notable scientists with international prestige have worked and affiliated with the PAEC.

+PAEC also provided useful services in Pakistan like free religious and science education for more than 2000 poor children, Empowering Pakistani women by giving them basic education especially in suburbs by Hunargah (vocational training centers).
+PAEC has also established Centers for Retired Employees Welfare (CREW) in Lahore, Islamabad and Karachi for meetings, discussions and problems solving.